tytydraco/yessleep/out/Pretty_As_A_Picture.md

 Despite my best efforts, I actually cared to look nice for him.
 I text my sister, Anna, who was pretty excited for me to actually be texting, and we set a date to go buy me some new clothes, and, on seeing my straggly, unbrushed, bland, hair almost touching the floor, she said she was going to make me feel special.

-Today, on the day of my dinner date, she took me shopping, I got a lovely black, cleavage showing, a push up bra, stilettos, and accessories.
+Today, on the day of my dinner date, she took me shopping, I got a lovely black, cleavage showing dress.
+Also, a push up bra, stilettos, and accessories.
 To be fair, I did look pretty hot in the dressing room.

 She’d had a very good promotion recently, she said.